 “Using this kind of content not only gives the reviews more credibility and authenticity but also increases customer engagement by encouraging them to participate in your campaign, and it makes your brand more relatable by showing customers images of people just like them using your product” shares Charlotte Harris, a marketing blogger at Boom essays and Lia Help.

 Social media, of course, is a great place to find user-generated content for your emails (just be sure to get permission from customers before using their posts).
-You could also run a campaign to encourage users to create and share images of themselves using your products.
+You could also run a campaign to encourage users to create and share images of themselves using your products with the added incentive of being featured on your social walls.
+This not only fosters a sense of community but also showcases authentic experiences with your brand.
 You can also create a unique hashtag for customers to use on Instagram and other social media platforms.

 The key takeaway here is to combine testimonials with customer images and posts.
 It gives your emails more credibility and makes the products featured even more appealing.